collinbarrett/ContactList/README.md

 A simple practice MVC application built on .NET Core.

 ## Summary
-Develop a MVC/C# application; this application should only meet the below use case.
+Develop an MVC/C# application; this application should only meet the below use case.

  - Primary actors: Any user
  - Preconditions:  Web site is running